TaraKhodaei/PATHTREES/README.md

                     pathtrees.

     -gtp, --gtp_distance
-                    Use GTP derived geodesic distance for MDS plotting [slower], if false use weighted Robinson-                     Foulds distance for MDS plotting [faster]
+                    Use GTP derived geodesic distance for MDS plotting [slower], if false use weighted Robinson-Foulds distance for MDS plotting [faster]

     -nel, --neldermead
                     Use Nelder-Mead optimization method to optimize branchlengths [slower], if false use Newton-Raphson to optimize branchlengths [fast]